Wednesday 20th – Saturday 23rd April 2016

 7th Biennial SURVEILLANCE & SOCIETY CONFERENCE: “Power, performance and trust”

-Organized by the Surveillance Studies Network and Eticas Research & Consulting
+Organized by the Surveillance Studies Network and Eticas Research & Innovation

 Surveillance in the 21st Century is characterised by performance, risk scoring, ubiquitous data collection and analysis, algorithms as well as intersecting and blurring power relations.
 As such surveillance increasingly becomes an integral part of everyday life and professional environments, symbolised by concepts such as the smart city, industry 4.0, smart homes and wearable computing.
 These new sorting and controlling practices will prompt new forms of visibility, new modes of power, as well as unintended consequences and cumulative disadvantages.